• Skip to primary navigation

 bowl of cream cheese and whipped cream filling

-Cool Whip or Whipping Cream
+Cool Whip or Whipping Cream?

-But somewhere along the line I discovered that whipped cream tastes so much better than Cool Whip.
+But somewhere along the line, I discovered that whipped cream tastes so much better than Cool Whip.
 It doesn't have the artificial flavor and high fructose corn syrup that's so bad for us.
 So I switched to whipped cream in almost all of my recipes.

-But I use whipped cream about 90% of the time, and I think it tastes so much better than Cool Whip.
+But I replace Cool Whip with whipped cream about 90% of the time because I think it tastes so much better.

 9x13" pan of cherry delight